airspeed-velocity/asv/docs/source/asv.conf.json.rst

 The defaults are::

-  install_command:
+  "install_command":
-    ["python", "-mpip", "install", "{wheel_file}"]
+  ["python -mpip install {wheel_file}"],

-  uninstall_command:
+  "uninstall_command":
-    ["python", "-mpip", "uninstall", "-y", "{project}"]
+  ["return-code=any python -mpip uninstall -y {project}"],

-  build_command:
+  "build_command":
-    [["python", "setup.py", "build"],
+  ["python setup.py build",
-     ["python", "-mpip", "wheel", "--no-deps", "--no-index", "-w", "{build_cache_dir}", "{build_dir}"]]
+   "PIP_NO_BUILD_ISOLATION=false python -mpip wheel --no-deps --no-index -w {build_cache_dir} {build_dir}"],

-The install command should install the project in the active Python environment (virtualenv/conda), so that it can be used by the benchmark code.
+The install commands should install the project in the active Python environment (virtualenv/conda), so that it can be used by the benchmark code.

-The uninstall command should uninstall the project from the environment.
+The uninstall commands should uninstall the project from the environment.

-The build command can optionally be used to cache build results in the cache directory ``{build_cache_dir}``, which is commit and environment-specific.
+The build commands can optionally be used to cache build results in the cache directory ``{build_cache_dir}``, which is commit and environment-specific.
 If the cache directory contains any files after ``build_command`` finishes with exit code 0, ``asv`` assumes it